WinXP655/microchat/README.md

 - Your icon (Action -> Add an Image or Other Binary Resource)
 - Your version info (Action -> Add using Script Template)
 - And anything else.

+## 5. How to extend MicroChat
+You can build your own network app using this code:
+1. Copy `microchat.c` to your project.
+2. Modify port `#define PORT` to your needs.
+3. Implement your custom protocol over the TCP socket.
+4. Build and deploy.

 ## License
 This application is distributed under MIT license.
 Explore, learn, enhance.